rdwallis/MagicScrollWebReader/README.md

 Touch Control Status
 --------------------

-Touch controls are being added.
-They can be tested here:
+Touch controls have been tested on a Samsung Galaxy Tab 7.1, with Android's native browser and Chrome.

 http://shaunew.github.com/MagicScrollWebReader/demo.htm

 The mouse controls currently emulate the touch controls accurately, but touch motions do not work on a mobile device yet.

-Scroll States
+Scroll Design
 -------------

 Listed below are the three possible states that the scroll guide can be